Paravar: Dutch control

 During the period of Catholic repression the Dutch East India Company also expelled all Catholic priests and outlawed Catholic baptisms and other rituals.
 Indeed, there are no surviving records to suggest that there was any evangelism at all, although they did build Tuticorin's first Protestant church in 1750.
+When told by the Dutch that they must become Calvinists, the Paravar responded:

+"You say your religion is better than the religion which our great padre taught us.
+Well then, you must perform more miracles than he.
+Resurrect at least a dozen dead persons, for Xavier restored to life five or six here; heal all our sick; increase the number of fishes in our sea; and then we shall see what answer we will give you."

 During their period of control the Dutch also established a cloth factory in Tuticorin and this was a much appreciated venture — at some point the Paravars had also become traders in cloth.

 British control

 The British took over control in 1796, after a period of gradual usurpation of Dutch authority along the coast and elsewhere by the East India Company.
 They had seized Tuticorin in 1785.
 Both sides had attempted to influence the Paravars, seeking to have their support to exploit the riches of the fishery waters.
 The new government continued to recognise the Paravar's hierarchical social structure, as the Dutch and Portuguese had done before them.
 However, until 1813 the Company did not officially allow Christian missionaries to operate in the areas under its control, bowing only then due to pressure from religious organisations in Britain.
 The company was suspicious of any potential political undertones spread by the missionaries and was eager to keep trade running smoothly by operating a policy of non-interventionist conservatism in matters religious and cultural.